Who benefits from Restorative Justice?

 Restorative Justice can be used to resolve harm and conflict caused by crime and can be used when the victim feels it would support them in their recovery.

 It can take place at all stages of the Criminal Justice System (CJS), including Out-of-Court, Pre-Sentence (as part of either an adjournment between plea and sentence or as part of a deferred sentence), and Post-Sentence.

-It is important that there is the opportunity for an RJ activity to take place at the right time for all the participants involved.
+It is important that there is the opportunity for an Restorative Justice activity to take place at the right time for all the participants involved.